Will Contest Attorney

 - The Will was not properly written,

 - The testator (or person who made the Will) did not have capacity or was not competent at the time they made the Will.

 - The testator was at the mercy of a caretaker, home health aide, friend, or neighbor who exerted undue influence upon the testator.

-A Will contest attorney can help you figure out whether you have the ability to file objections to the Will.
-Not everybody has the ability to object to a Will.
+Not everybody has the ability, or standing, to object to a Will.
 The following people have the right to object to a Will: